evhub/coconut/DOCS.md

 _Note: Since [tail call optimization](#tail-call-optimization) prevents proper type-checking, `--mypy` implicitly disables it._

-To explicitly annotate your code with types for MyPy to check, Coconut supports [Python 3 function type annotations](https://www.python.org/dev/peps/pep-0484/), [Python 3.6 variable type annotations](https://www.python.org/dev/peps/pep-0526/), and even Coconut's own [enhanced type annotation syntax](#enhanced-type-annotations).
-By default, all type annotations are compiled to Python-2-compatible type comments, which means all of the above works on any Python version.
+To explicitly annotate your code with types for MyPy to check, Coconut supports [Python 3 function type annotations](https://www.python.org/dev/peps/pep-0484/), [Python 3.6 variable type annotations](https://www.python.org/dev/peps/pep-0526/), and even Coconut's own [enhanced type annotation syntax](#enhanced-type-annotation).
+By default, all type annotations are compiled to Python-2-compatible type comments, which means it all works on any Python version.

 Coconut even supports `--mypy` in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
 For example:
 ```coconut